-- arts venues,
+- · arts venues,

-- · community centers,
+- · community or senior centers,

-- · school sites, and
+- · residential facilities, and

-- other youth-oriented settings.
+- other settings that serve adult learners of any age and/or intergenerational projects.

 Arts learning projects feature sequential, hands-on learning through the arts to develop artistic skills, processes and creativity.
 Artistic and/or cultural discipline(s) may include, but are not limited to dance, literary arts, media arts, music, theatre, traditional and folk arts, and visual arts.
 Arts learning projects include specific objectives, outcomes and methods of evaluation that are well defined and relevant for the learners involved.